dial 999 or 112 and ask for Police, then Mountain Rescue

 Welcome to Mountain Rescue England and Wales

-- Plan your route carefully – and let someone know where you're planning to go (especially if you're travelling alone).
-And if you're new to the hills, take care not to overstretch yourself – stay in your comfort zone.
+- Plan your route carefully and, if you're new to the hills, take care not to overstretch yourself – stay in your comfort zone.

 - Check the weather forecast before setting off.

-- Take sufficient food and drink to sustain you for your planned trip.
+- Take sufficient food and drink to sustain you and keep you hydrated.

-- And we can't say it often enough: map, compass, torch (and spare batteries)!!
+- And, of course, map, compass, torch (and spare batteries)!!

 - Did we mention torch and head torch?